Dressed Wilson loops as dual condensates in response to magnetic and electric fields: Further conceptual remarks

-\emph{Further conceptual remarks} --- The applied constant abelian field $f_{\mu\nu}$ is sensitive to the loops in the $(\mu,\nu)$-plane.
+The applied constant abelian field $\f_{\mu\nu}$ is sensitive to loops in the $(\mu,\nu)$-plane.
 This means that electric and magnetic fields correspond to space-time and spatial Wilson loops, respectively.
 While at zero temperature the QCD vacuum is 4d-symmetric, at finite temperature a difference is expected in the loops and correspondingly in the response to those fields.

 The abelian field is not sensitive to the `4d area' of loops extending in directions other than $(\mu,\nu)$.
 Such detours would largely spoil the identification of loops of same area.
-Therefore, we have restricted all generalized and dual observables, in particular the Dirac operator, to some fixed $(\mu,\nu)$-plane.
+Therefore, since we want keep contact to conventional planar Wilson loops of some area, we have restricted all generalized and dual observables, in particular the Dirac operator, to some fixed $(\mu,\nu)$-plane.
 The calculation of its spectrum on the lattice is thus very cheap.
 This, however, does not mean that the system reduces to a 2d gauge theory, since the gauge fields in the observable have interacted via the full action and hence embody 4d dynamics.
 Naturally, the calculation in a fixed plane is followed by an average over all such planes, just as for conventional Wilson loops.

-We emphasize that for the computation of dressed Wilson loops all possible magnetic fields need to be integrated over in the Fourier transform.
-(Typical phenomenological fields at heavy ion colliders are physically very large, but correspond in current lattice simulations to the smallest possible quanta $k=O(1)$.)
+We emphasize that for the computation of dressed Wilson loops all possible abelian fields need to be integrated over in the Fourier transform.
+(Typical magnetic fields of phenomenological relevance for heavy ion colliders are physically very large, but correspond in current lattice simulations to the smallest possible quanta $k=O(1)-O(10)$.)
 We also stress, that our setting is partially quenched in the sense that observables are measured on configurations without external field in the fermionic action (which should explain some of the differences to measurements in e.g.\ \cite{D'Elia:2011}).

+An intuitive physical picture of our construction can be drawn from Wilson loops extending in space and time (say in the $(x,t)$-plane), which represent a quark-antiquark pair.
+The corresponding dressed Wilson loops are obtained from an external electric field ($E_x$) instead of a magnetic one discussed so far.
+In the common picture of confinement the quark and the antiquark are bound together by nonabelian forces, that -- if one was able to separate them to a large distance $R$ -- result in a potential $V(R)$ growing linearly with $R$.
+Our (Euclidean) electric field acts on the quark and antiquark, as they carry opposite electric charges, and thus indeed attempts to vary the distance $R$ between them.
+Therefore it is clear that the electric field probes the nonabelian forces.
+Our formalism says that the latter are exhibited from the response of QCD quantities to all such electric fields (similar to inverse scattering).